epitron/scripts/README.txt

-f             | Usage: find [search pattern] [paths to search] -> recursively find all files in the specified directories, or the current directory if unspecified ddu           | directory disk-usage (same as du --max-depth=1 -m) i             | init.d daemon controller (runs /etc/init.d/[param] [command]) eg: "i apache2" runs /etc/init.d/apache2 restart, "i gdm stop" kills gdm, etc. build         | run "./configure ; make" in the current directory, optionally using the "buildconfig" file in the current directory to pass parameters to configure and make.
-(See the parameters that the script displays when you run it if you want to know what you can set.) tounix        | convert a text file (or directory of text files) with DOS line endings to Unix (optionally, replace tabs with a specified number of spaces) arf           | Archive Retrieval Fiend (extract any kind of archive (tarball, zip, rar) from the filesystem or from an URL) cu            | run "cvs (or svn) update" on the current directory log           | display the logfile for some program, piped to colorize and less.
+f             | Usage: find [search pattern] [paths to search] -> recursively find all files in the specified directories, or the current directory if unspecified ddu           | directory disk-usage (same as du --max-depth=1 -m) i             | init.d daemon controller (runs /etc/init.d/[param] [command]) eg: "i apache2" runs /etc/init.d/apache2 restart, "i gdm stop" kills gdm, etc. arf           | Archive Retrieval Fiend (extract any kind of archive (tarball, zip, rar) from the filesystem or from an URL) build         | run "./configure ; make" in the current directory, optionally using the "buildconfig" file in the current directory to pass parameters to configure and make.
+(See the parameters that the script displays when you run it if you want to know what you can set.) tounix        | convert a text file (or directory of text files) with DOS line endings to Unix (optionally, replace tabs with a specified number of spaces) cu            | run "cvs (or svn) update" on the current directory log           | display the logfile for some program, piped to colorize and less. count         | display the number of lines of each file in a directory tree (shows both total lines and non-blank lines)

 =[ Other Things ]===============================================